DravenCat/empoweruAfrica/doc/sprint0/PB.md

  - CoS: All users will not be able to see the deleted post / reply.
  + Related Persona: Bosco Njoku, Chibuogu Aboyeji, Adaora Din-Kariuki, Ashifi Gogo, Helen Okoye
 ---
+## Admin
+---
+As an admin, I want to remove a post from the community, so I can keep the community clean from malicious posts.
+ - CoS: Users will no longer see the removed post.
+ + Related Persona: Bosco Njoku, Chibuogu Aboyeji, Adaora Din-Kariuki, Ashifi Gogo, Helen Okoye
+---
+As an admin, I want to ban a user from the community, so I can keep the community away from malicious users.
+ - CoS: The banned account can no longer log in.
+ - CoS: The banned user's email can no longer be used to sign up for a new account.
+ + Related Persona: Bosco Njoku, Chibuogu Aboyeji, Adaora Din-Kariuki, Ashifi Gogo, Helen Okoye

 # E Learning
 ## Videos & Readings